RebeccaSue/cc3k/README.md

 ### 1.1 Some Definitions

 Definition 1: A **character** is a person/animal/thing in the game of CC3k.
 This can be either the player character (PC), who is controlled by the player of the game, or non-playable characters, who are strictly enemies in CC3k.

 Definition 2: An **item** is something the player character can pick up or use.
 In CC3k, this is either gold or potions.
 Potions offer potentially positive and negative effects to the player character.

 Definition 3: A **chamber** is an individual room in the game of CC3k.
 Chambers are connected by passages.

 Definition 4: A **floor** in CC3k is a predefined configuration of 5 chambers with connecting passageways.
 Figure 1 depicts an empty floor.
 Note that the configuration is the same for every floor in a game of CC3k.

 Definition 5: **Health Points (HP)** is the representation of a character’s health (both enemies and the player character).
 When a character’s HP reaches 0, they are slain.
 For an enemy this means that they are removed from the floor and a tidy sum of gold is given to the player character.
 When the player character has 0 HP then the current game ends.

 Definition 6 : **Attack (Atk)** is the representation of a character’s strength.
-This is how hard a character can hit another character.
+This ishow hard a character can hit another character.
 Though in CC3k conflict is solely between the player character and non-playable characters.

 Definition 7 : **Defense (Def)** is the representation of a character’s toughness.
 This is how hard a character can be hit by another character.

 Definition 8: A **cell** is either a wall, floor tile, doorway, stairway, or passage.

 Definition 9: Something being **spawned** means that the particular something (an enemy, gold, etc) should be generated and placed on the board.

 Definition 10: A **1 block radius** denotes the 8 cells adjacent to the character or item.